 While many babies on partially hydrolyzed formulas are following the suggestion of their pediatricians, other moms who have used such formulas successfully for one child simply start their new baby on a partially hydrolyzed formula see continued success.
-Enfamil® Gentlease® is designed to reduce fussiness, gas and crying within 24 hours and offers the complete nutrition your baby needs to reach key milestones.
+Enfamil PREMIUM® Gentlease® is designed to reduce fussiness, gas and crying within 24 hours and offers the complete nutrition your baby needs to reach key milestones.
 If your baby has fussy feedings, ask the pediatrician if Gentlease might be a good choice.

 An extensively hydrolyzed formula is:

 - Effective in managing cow's milk protein allergy for most babies